tsbinns/tsbinns.github.io/CV.md

       &mdash; Supervisor: Prof. Stefan Haufe
     </h4>
     <p class="CV-desc">
-      In parallel with my work in the <a href="#ICN_Lab">Interventional and Cognitive Neuromodulation Group</a>, I am developing advanced signal processing techniques for use in my PhD project, and bringing them to open-source packages for use in the wider community (see my <a href="#OSS">open-source software work</a> for more information).
-Accordingly, I am greatly developing my understanding of advanced concepts in linear algebra and calculus, as well as gaining much experience with open-source software development.
+      In parallel with my work in the <a href="#ICN_Lab">Interventional and Cognitive Neuromodulation Group</a>, I developed advanced signal processing techniques for use in my PhD project, and brought them to open-source packages for use in the wider community (see my <a href="#OSS">open-source software work</a> for more information).
+Accordingly, I greatly developed my understanding of advanced concepts in linear algebra and calculus, and gained much experience with open-source software development.
     </p>

   <h3 class="CV-header"><a id="Haynes_Lab" class="section-ID">08/2019 - &zwj;08/2020</a></h3>